milanaleksic/hostchecker/README.md

 This tiny CLI app is meant to verify state of services in multiple nodes.
-Properly used, it should be able to block execution of long-running Acceptance Tests on a cluster which wasn't properly set up (maybe Chef disn't restart services?
+Properly used, it should be able to block execution of long-running Acceptance Tests on a cluster which wasn't properly set up (maybe Chef didn't restart services?
 Maybe there is not enough space on disk? ...)

-It was meant to block execution of tests if deployment wasn't a full success.

 To run it, you have to have a file called `expectations.json` beside the app.

 ## expectations.json DSL